jacomago/bevy_experiments/README.md

 1. Create a basic dungeon.
 2. Place player, let them walk.
-3. Spawn bad aliens, draw them, and let the player kill them by walking into them.
+3. Spawn bad enemies, draw them, and let the player kill them by walking into them.
 4. Add health and a combat system that uses it.
 5. Add healing food.
 6. Display a “game over” screen when the player dies.
-7. Add the Alien's Dinner to the level and let the player win by reaching it
+7. Add the FatSam's Cake to the level and let the player win by reaching it

 ## Stretch goals